cheater/articles/haskell-curses.md

 Each of the frameworks had its own issues:

 - *HSCurses* doesn't feel too Haskellish, has problems with printing characters, and likes to crash; additionally it doesn't export some useful functions from *curses*
-- both *NCurses* and *Vty* are missing a way to blank the screen easily *and* quickly
+- *Vty* is missing a way to blank the screen easily *and* quickly
-- *NCurses* and *Vty* promise more than they actually seem to do
+- *NCurses* and *Vty* feel like they promise more than they actually seem to do
 - *NCurses* and *Vty* only work if the program is compiled
 - all thee frameworks are missing a load of documentation; most importantly ready examples that include every function you might want to use.
 A function without a usage example is useless, especially given the vastly different APIs that all three try to implement for their more advanced features.

-All three are cool; all three have issues that would prevent me from using them in release programs (*HSCurses*' crashiness, *NCurses*' and *Vty*'s blanking behaviour); however, they don't seem to be far off.
+All three are cool; all but *NCurses* issues that would prevent me from using them in release programs (*HSCurses*' crashiness, *Vty*'s blanking behaviour); however, they don't seem to be far off.
 Work on that guys, and you're golden.
 Let's have a new Vim clone in Haskell, or something.

 I am perfectly aware that the code I am showing here might not be the best; maybe I'm missing some important points as to how things should be done; feel free to comment and show how you would do things!
-I'm especially interested in how to better blank in *NCurses* and *Vty*, and how to use the drawing options in *Vty* which seem very powerful if you go by the description.
+I'm especially interested in how to better blank in *Vty*, and how to use the drawing options in *Vty* which seem very powerful if you go by the description.
 It would also be cool to see how you can better use *NCurses* and *Vty* in a more functional way rather than having *do* blocks everywhere like in my code.

 # ⁂
 I think *curses* and similar toolkits are pretty cool; there's a lot to be said about complicated interfaces in text-mode terminals.
 Sure, you can make the next roguelike with those, but you can also use those libraries to facilitate your work, to make interesting, modal, multi-view user interfaces, and to create a user interface that is different the command line and geared specifically for the needs of a niche.